Is Geometry Enough for Matching in Visual Localization?: Related Work

-\PAR{End-to-end learned localization.} A recent trend of methods leverage data-driven techniques to learn to localize in an end-to-end manner, without relying on point clouds.
-This is achieved by either regressing scene coordinates, regressing the camera's absolute pose or regressing its relative pose \wrt to a database image. \newtext{Methods that directly regress dense 3D scene coordinates from the 2D images~\cite{Brachmann2017CVPR,Brachmann2018CVPR,Brachmann2019ICCV,Bhowmik2020CVPR,Cavallari20193DV,Li2020CVPR,Yang2019CVPR} do not require storing visual descriptors, however, they need to be re-trained for every new scene due to their lack of generalization ~\cite{Brachmann2017CVPR,Brachmann2018CVPR,Cavallari20193DV,Brachmann2019CVPR}. } In certain cases, multiple instances of the same network are trained on sub-regions of the scene, due to the limited capacity of a single network~\cite{Brachmann2019CVPR}.
+\PAR{End-to-End Learned Localization.} A recent trend of methods leverage data-driven techniques to learn to localize in an end-to-end manner, without relying on point clouds.
+This is achieved by either regressing scene coordinates, regressing the camera's absolute pose or regressing its relative pose \wrt to a database image.
+Scene coordinate regression methods~\cite{Brachmann2017CVPR,Brachmann2018CVPR,Brachmann2019ICCV,Bhowmik2020CVPR,Cavallari20193DV,Li2020CVPR,Yang2019CVPR} directly regress dense 3D scene coordinates from 2D images.
+However, they need to be re-trained for every new scene due to their lack of generalization ~\cite{Brachmann2017CVPR,Brachmann2018CVPR,Cavallari20193DV,Brachmann2019CVPR}.
+In certain cases, multiple instances of the same network are trained on sub-regions of the scene, due to the limited capacity of a single network~\cite{Brachmann2019CVPR}.
 Therefore, it is unclear how to scale these methods~\cite{Brachmann2017CVPR,Brachmann2018CVPR,Brachmann2019ICCV,Bhowmik2020CVPR,Cavallari20193DV,Li2020CVPR,Yang2019CVPR}, that are traditionally evaluated only on small indoor rooms, to large-scale scenes.
-Absolute pose regression methods implicitly encode the scene representation inside the network and directly regress the pose from the query image~\cite{Kendall2015ICCV,Kendall2016ICRA,Kendall2017CVPR,Radwan2018RAL,Walch2017ICCV}.
-However, such methods also require training a model per scene and have been shown to overfit to the viewpoints and appearance of the training images~\cite{Sattler2019CVPR}.
-Another related approach that can sidestep maintaining a 3D model with visual descriptors, is to regress relative camera poses~\cite{Ding2019ICCV,Zhou2020ICRA,Balntas2018ECCV,Laskar2017ICCVW} from a query image to its relevant database images.
+Absolute pose regression \camr{(APR)} methods implicitly encode the scene representation inside the network and directly regress the pose from the query image~\cite{Kendall2015ICCV,Kendall2016ICRA,Kendall2017CVPR,Radwan2018RAL,Walch2017ICCV}. \camr{While earlier} methods required training a model per scene and have been shown to overfit to the viewpoints and appearance of the training images~\cite{Sattler2019CVPR}, \camr{recent work in multi-scene APR \cite{Blanton2020CVPRW,Shavit2021ICCV} loosened the per-scene training requirements.} \camr{Compared to multi-scene APR, our method generalizes across scenes as other structure-based localization methods (\cf \cref{sec:exp-generalization}) while addressing its aforementioned practical challenges.} Another related approach that sidesteps maintaining a 3D model with visual descriptors, is to regress relative camera poses~\cite{Ding2019ICCV,Zhou2020ICRA,Balntas2018ECCV,Laskar2017ICCVW} from a query image to its relevant database images.
 However, directly regressing the geometric transformations in general leads to limited generalization~\cite{Sattler2019CVPR,Zhou2020ICRA}.
-Due to aforementioned issues we follow the path of explicit correspondence estimation between a query image to the 3D scene map, that does not require encoding scene-dependent information. \newtext{We show in \cref{sec:exp-generalization} that our method does generalize across scenes, requiring less storage and maintenance effort compared to the aforementioned methods.}